How to Start a Succesful Blog and Make Money In 2022

 If you’re having a hard time choosing a name, write down words that you think of when it comes to your blog.

-Words like power, inspiration, live your best life, healthy habits, best self might seem cheesy, but as you’ll write them down, you might find a holy grail combination of words or an invention you love.
+Words like power, inspiration, live your best life, healthy habits, the best self might seem cheesy, but as you’ll write them down, you might find a holy grail combination of words or an invention you love.

-For many people, starting a blog under their own name feels a bit too exposed.
-And I totally understand.
+For many people, starting a blog under their name feels a bit too exposed.
+And I understand.
 But there’s only one of you, and what you have to say is important, so why not use it?